 The countdown to Christmas is upon us.
 How are you doing?
 Are you surviving the hustle bustle or looking for ways to flee from the chaos?

-But we don’t have to succumb to the chaos.
+But we don’t have to give into the chaos.

 We can savor the moments of joy and remember the Reason for the season.

 We can make an intentional choice to focus on the positive when negative happenings occur or conflict erupts.

 After 20 years of blended family holidays, I could give a list of 20 tips to help you find peace amidst the chaos.
 But I’m going to give only one.

 Manage your expectations.